A Survey on Large Language Model Acceleration based on KV Cache Management: Token-level Optimization

 \subsection{KV Cache Budget Allocation}

 The hierarchical architecture of LLMs leads to diverse information extraction patterns across layers, with each layer's KV-cache contributing differently to model performance.
 This inherent heterogeneity indicates that uniform KV-cache compression across layers may be suboptimal.

 KV cache budget allocation addresses this challenge by intelligently distributing memory resources based on each component's importance to prediction accuracy, thereby optimizing memory utilization while minimizing accuracy degradation.
+It is worth noting that budget allocation approaches prioritize the effective allocation of computational budget rather than token selection strategies.
 Current budget allocation strategies can be categorized into two levels of granularity: \textbf{layer-wise} budget allocation, which assigns different compression ratios across model layers, and the more fine-grained \textbf{head-wise} budget allocation, which enables precise memory distribution across individual attention heads within each layer, offering more flexible and targeted optimization opportunities.
 The summary of KV budget allocation is listed in Tab.~\ref{tab:kv_budget_allocation}.